CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 $ git checkout -b creating-a-restaurant
 ```

-To follow the outside-in TDD loop, we start by creating an E2E test that specifies our feature.
+It's been a while since we wrote a new E2E test because the last few chapters were all focused on a single user-facing features.
+But now that we're building a new feature, we follow the outside-in TDD loop, starting with creating an E2E test that specifies that feature.

+### End-to-End Test

 Create a file `cypress/integration/creating-a-restaurant.spec.js` and add the following:

 ```js